makeitcount/saas-express-starter-kit/README.md

 - `app.js` - The main file that spawns the server
 - `routes` - You may call it controller as well.
 The purpose of this code is to route requests to appropriate service after validation
 - `middleware` - Different routes want to apply some common logic before the request is processed e.g. "is this a request from an authenticated user?".
-This folder contains code for those commong things you want to do before the request is processed.
+This folder contains code for those common things you want to do before the request is processed.
 If you know express, you know this already.
 If not, check `routes/auth.js` to see how you can call a middleware on a route.
 - `services` - The purpose of this code is to make request to database or external APIs.
 Controllers(`routes`) and other services use the services available here
 - `views` - Frontend html code.
 We use `ejs` here as the templating langugage
 - `views/email-templates` - All the email templates written in `mjml` and then exported to `ejs`